 - Coed Cadw, the Woodland Trust in Wales, welcomed a group of refugees on a visit to Cefn Ila - "The Woodland Trust has a part to play in showing those traumatised by war/economic failure/civil disturbance (and their subsequent journeys, fraught with hardship, danger and death) that they can connect with woods and trees and find peace amongst them.
 Then they can put down roots …"

 Examples of work from outside the UK

-- Toronto Public Library have produced a 'Welcome' flyer for Syrian refugees, in both English and Arabic
+- Toronto Public Library runs programmes in partnership with settlement agencies, offering advice and support to new arrivals.
+They have also produced a 'Welcome' flyer for Syrian refugees, in both English and Arabic

-- EBLIDA (the European Bureau of Library, Information and Documentation Associations) has issued a press release welcoming refugees, and the October 2015 issue of the EBLIDA Newsletter includes a round-up of work being undertaken in libraries in Europe
+- In 2015, EBLIDA (the European Bureau of Library, Information and Documentation Associations) issued a press release welcoming refugees, and the October 2015 issue of the EBLIDA Newsletter includes a round-up of work being undertaken in libraries in Europe

-- The German Library Association has also issued a statement welcoming refugees to Germany
+- Also in 2015, the German Library Association issued a statement welcoming refugees to Germany

 - IFLA (the International Federation of Library Associations and Institutions) has drawn together examples of work being done by libraries across Europe, Responding!
 Public libraries and refugees, and are also calling for more examples of activities

 - The US Library Journal published an article, "Public Libraries Support Refugees", on 29 Dec 2015, which summarised recent developments in the US and Canada